Apache Kafka - K8s

 Deploying partition balancer

-The Charmed Kafka charms have a configuration option roles, which takes a list of possible values.
+The Charmed Apache Kafka charms have a configuration option roles, which takes a list of possible values.
 Different roles can be configured to run on the same machine, or as separate Juju applications.

 The two possible roles are: